Lalbagh Botanical Garden

 The annual, Republic Day special, Flower Show at Lalbagh has been cancelled by the organisers, taking into consideration the latest covid protocols, on Jan 05, 2022.
 It may be noted that as per the previously decided plans, the event would commemorate late actor Puneeth Rajkumar and Dr. Raj Kumar.

-It initially planned to theme the show around ‘Azadi ka Amrit Mahotsav’ but later decided to pay floral attributes to Kannada actor Puneeth Rajkumar following his sudden death on October 29 last year.
-Unlike the previous shows that were cancelled well in advance, the Horticulture Department had made all preparations for the January 26, 2022 flower show, given the cases were low recently.
-Preparations begin at least four months before the show when plants are grown to time the flowering with the show.
+It initially planned to theme the show around ‘Azadi ka Amrit Mahotsav.
+However, it later decided to pay floral tribute to Kannada actor Puneeth Rajkumar following his sudden death on October 29 last year.
+Since cases were low recently, the Horticulture Department had prepared all of its plans for the January 26, 2022 flower show, unlike previous shows that were cancelled well in advance.
+Plants are grown at least four months before the show to coincide with flowering.

 Actor Puneeth Rajkumar's contribution to Karnataka is immense.
 Not only has he entertained billions of people through cinema, he has helped a large number of people through his social work.
 This time the officials of Mysore Horticultural Association had decided to pay tribute to Dr Rajkumar and Puneet Raj Kumar, for Lalbagh Flower Show 26 January 2022.
 Puneet Raj Kumar and Dr. Raj Kumar's biography will be unveiled with fruit and flowers, inside the Glass house.